 Cooler: Yeti Tundra 250

 My goodness, you did it!
 You took down an elk.
 Once you quarter that bad boy and haul it back to camp, what’s your plan to keep the meat fresh?
 You need to have a high-capacity cooler at the ready, like the YETI Tundra 250 or 350.
 Both should give you the room you need to store a properly butchered kill.

 Dehydrated Meals: Mountain House

 When on the go, and you need to recharge your batteries with some tasty, warm provisions, a well-timed backpacking meal is everything.
 Heat water, pour it into the pouch, and it’s time to eat.
-I buy mine online at REI because they have the absolute best selection and prices.
+I buy mine online on Amazon because they have the absolute best selection and prices.
 I prefer Mountain House, but Backpackers Pantry makes some great dehydrated meals too.

 Camo Jacket: Kutana Storm Shell

 Everyone’s elk hunting clothing system is different, but one thing they likely have in common is layering.
 I wear a thin base layer, one or two mid-layers, and an outer shell on colder hunts.
 Layers can often be bulky and uncomfortable, but the Kutana Outer layer won’t bef since it’s made from thin, quiet, and uncumbersome material.

 Hunting Socks: Our Top Picks